tammyk7/auction-mvc/web/manila-training/week-2/introduction-to-reactive-programming-with-rxjs-ts/Day-3/README.md

 Observables in RxJS represent a source of data streams that emit values over time.
 You can create observables using various methods provided by RxJS, such as the `Observable` constructor.

-The `Observable` constructor takes a subscriber function as an argument, which is called for each subscription made to the observable.
-Inside the subscriber function, you can use the `next` method to emit values, the `complete` method to signal the completion of the observable, and the `error` method to signal an error condition.

 1. **Observable Constructor:** The `Observable` constructor is the most fundamental way to create an observable from scratch.
 It takes a subscriber function as an argument, which defines how values are emitted over time.
-Inside the subscriber function, you can use the `next` method to emit values, the `error` method to emit an error, and the `complete` method to signal the completion of the observable.
+Inside the `observer` function, you can use the `next` method to emit values, the `error` method to emit an error, and the `complete` method to signal the completion of the observable.

    ```typescript
    import { Observable } from 'rxjs'